thoughtbot/rcm/CONTRIBUTING.md

 1. Fork the repo.
 2. Install dependencies
    - Cram is used for tests: `pip install cram`
-  - The mustache gem for building the HTML pages: `gem install mustache`
+   - We rely on mustache to build the HTML pages; pystache is used : `pip install pystache`
 3. Prepare the build system: `./autogen.sh`.
 (This depends on GNU autoconf and GNU automake.)
 4. Configure the package: `./configure`.